uchicago-library/digcoll_retriever/README.md

 ### Developing a New Endpoint

 When implementing a new endpoint generally follow the example of using digcollretriever.blueprint.lib.get_identifier_type() in order to return the class which handles the identifier and providing the digcollretriever.blueprint.BLUEPRINT.config dictionary to the classes \_\_init\_\_ in order to instantiate an instance of the StorageInterface class.

+### Developiong a new Storage Interface

 The storage interface classes provide the following methods.

 ```
 claim_identifier